About EGSH

 Complete heirs' ownership registration in Dubai with EGSH in one visit.

-Obtain an official Dubai Land Department property valuation certificate with EGSH.
+Obtain an official DLD property valuation certificate with EGSH.

 View all Real Estate Registration Trustee Services